🚀Now launching

 1. Paid Time Off (PTO) banks

-Basically, all time off (including sick pay, any number of vacation days, and personal leave) is piled into a vacation ‘bank’ which employees can use when they need to.
+PTO banks give full-time employees ultimate control over their paid leave.
+All time off (including sick pay, any number of vacation days, and personal leave) is piled into a vacation ‘bank’ which employees can draw from whenever they need to.

-The standard set number of days off typically varies by tenure, but it usually hovers around 11 days for newer hires and 17 to 20 days off for decades-loyal veteran workers.
+The number of PTO and vacation days off typically varies by years of service, but it usually hovers around 11 days for newer hires and 17 to 20 days off for longtime team members.

-đŸ‘đŸ» The benefits: More flexibility for employees, easier to administrate, helps to compete with other employers, lowers absenteeism, and boosts employee engagement.
+đŸ‘đŸ» The benefits: More flexibility for employees, easier to administrate, and boosts employee engagement.

 đŸ‘ŽđŸ» The drawbacks: Higher volume of requests, often an uneven spread of time off over the year, and employee resistance to using PTO as sick time.